Research Funding Programs

-Research training and support programs
+Research funding programs

-Dalhousie Medical School offers an array of research training and support programs, tailored to the needs of faculty members and trainees – junior to senior, basic science and clinical.
+Dalhousie Medical School offers an array of research funding via our training and support programs, tailored to the needs of faculty members and trainees – junior to senior, basic science and clinical.
 The goal of these programs is to provide new and experienced researchers alike with the knowledge, tools, connections and support they require to succeed in their research endeavours.

 For faculty: